 - 2.7.1 An employee who is absent from work (other than on approved leave) shall: - (a) Notify the Employer a minimum of one hour prior to start time of the reason for the absence and the expected duration of the absence.
-The employee shall keep the Employer informed as to the expected date of return to work and shall confirm on the day preceding the day on which they expect to return to work that they are returning to work. - (b) Upon return to work complete an "Employee Absence" form including stating the reason for the absence, whether notice was given and whether the employee is claiming sick leave for the absence. - (c) If the absence is for 2 or more consecutive days, produce a certificate from a duly qualified medical practitioner giving the description of the injury or illness which in the medical practitioner's opinion is the reason for the absence and the expected duration of the incapacity.
+The employee shall keep the Employer informed as to the expected date of return to work and shall confirm on the day preceding the day on which they expect to return to work that they are returning to work. - (b) At the earlies opportunity, apply for leave in the Company time and attendance system, Kronos, or its replacement. - (c) If the absence is for 2 or more consecutive days, produce a certificate from a duly qualified medical practitioner giving the description of the injury or illness which in the medical practitioner's opinion is the reason for the absence and the expected duration of the incapacity.

-2.7.2 Where an employee has:

-- (a) been absent from duty in a manner which is systematic or exhibits a pattern; - (b) has exceeded their annual sick leave entitlement without due cause or satisfactory proof of illness; or

-- (c) has failed to produce satisfactory, documentary evidence as per subclause 2.5 including satisfactory description of the injury or illness; or - failed to notify the employer of expected absences at the earliest opportunity.
+- 2.7.2 Where an employee has: - (a) been absent from duty in a manner which is systematic or exhibits a pattern; - (b) has exceeded their annual sick leave entitlement without due cause or satisfactory proof of illness; or - (c) has failed to produce satisfactory, documentary evidence as per subclause 2.5 including satisfactory description of the injury or illness; or - (d) failed to notify the employer of expected absences at the earliest opportunity.